 Padmasambhava the great master is respected by all the Indic communities.
 He is to be credited for the fusion of ‘Tantra’ and ‘Spirituality’ across the Tibetan and Himalayan belt.
 Many of the biographies of guru Padmasambhava states, he was not born in the womb.
 He was incarnated as an eight-year-old child appearing in a blossomed lotus flower which was floating in the water body of Dhanakosha, in the kingdom of Oddiyana.
 This is located somewhere near the Swat district of modern Pakistan.

 He was adopted by King Indrabhuti of Sambalak commonly known by the name ‘Ja’.
 Sister of King Ja, Laxmikara was an expert in Tantra.
 So, it is commonly considered that Guru Padmasambhava learned Tantra from her only.
 He transferred the vast knowledge of Tantra to the places like Nepal, Bhutan, Himachal Pradesh, Tibet, and Sikkim.
-His teachings is still considered to have very high metaphysical value and mostly helpful in final enlightenment.
+His teachings are still considered to have very high metaphysical value and most helpful in final enlightenment.

 Gautam Buddha had predicted the appearance of Guru Padmasambhava.
 There are actually nineteen different sutras and tantras that mention the arrival and activities of the great Guru.
 In the Mahaparinirvana Sutra, Gautam Buddha had talked about his own mahaparinirvana to the disciples.
 The verse goes like this.